Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # 5 axis CNC

 A 5 axis CNC is built from three cartesian axes (including the possibility to double axes, like optionally for gantry) and two rotary axes:
 * the rotary axis which is parallel to the X axis is called A axis, to Y is the B axis and to Z is the C axis when they are in 0 degree position.
 Two of them are used, AC, AB or BC.
-For AC, AB, BC there are 2 different assemblies possible, e.g. A with C assembled on it (traditionally A is called master or 4th axis and C slave or 5th axis), or C with A assembled on it.
+For AC, AB, BC there are 2 different assemblies possible, e.g. A with C assembled on it (in this case, traditionally A is called master or 4th axis and C slave or 5th axis because C is linked and depends on A), or C with A assembled on it.
 * a rotating spindle has only one important orientation, the Z axis.
 Two rotations are sufficient to describe it's orientation.
 * the rotary axes can be installed at the spindle ("head") or table, resulting in subtypes head/head, head/table, table/table
 * the possibilities have different results in respect to workpiece size, stability etc., but it is not discussed here.